This post contains affiliate links. Read my full disclosure.

 For homemade sunbutter, you need some hulled sunflower seeds.
 I buy mine in the bulk section of Sprouts, my local natural food market.

-So first, you pour about 2 1/2 cups of roasted, salted hulled sunflower seeds in your food processor.
+First, you pour about 2 1/2 cups of roasted, salted hulled sunflower seeds into your food processor.
 Pulse a few times and then turn that baby on and let it go.
 Below is the process broken down by time.
 Of course, all food processors will be a little different, but this is how it goes with my Cuisinart.
 I process mine for a total of 10 minutes, stopping to scrape the sides a couple times.

 |1 :00||getting clumpy and sticking around the bottom of bowl|